chisophugis/lbd/source/backendstructure.rst

 .. literalinclude:: ../code_fragment/backendstructure/7.txt

 Now, it's time to work with AsmPrinter.
-According section `section Target Registration`_, we can register our AsmPrinter when we need it as follows,
+According section "section Target Registration" [#]_, we can register our AsmPrinter when we need it as follows,

 .. literalinclude:: ../code_fragment/backendstructure/8.txt